blaineventurine/home-automation-docker/README.md

       labels:
         - "traefik.enable=false"

+## Unbound

+  When you type an address into a web browser or click a link on a page (unless you've changed your settings to use Quad9, Google, Cloudflare, etc), you're telling your ISP where you're trying to go.
+You're also giving them the opportunity to inject ads and track your behavior online.
+Switching to a different DNS proivder means you're now placing your trust in them instead of your ISP.
+Why not cut out the middle-server and be your own DNS resolver?
+Unbound allows you to do that.

+## Calibre Web

+  I have a lot of eBooks, and I like having them accessible from any of my devices.
+For CalibreWeb, you first need to install Calibre and create a library database.

+## MariaDB Backup

+  Now that you've got Bookstack and Nextcloud up and running, you should make sure to backup that data.
+This container automates that process.

 ## Next Steps

 I'm always playing around, adjusting things, adding new containers I think I might use, tweaking the ones I have.
 Some things on my list: